Get Your Free Estimate Now

 "*" indicates required fields

 Having an older family member move away is difficult for many reasons.
-Personally, I have a very fond connection with my grandparents and I visit them often even though they too opted for a more peaceful life in the suburbs many years ago.
-I am very happy that they can still care for themselves on their own, but it is not the case for many.
+Many individuals have deep-seated connections with their grandparents, for instance, often making regular visits even when the elders choose to live a quieter life in the suburbs.
+It’s gratifying to see that they’re able to maintain their independence, but unfortunately, this isn’t the case for a significant number of elderly individuals.
 Having to relocate your elderly loved ones to a senior living community is a very emotional experience.
-Therefore, we have designed this brief moving guide with seniors in mind which, if followed, will ensure a smooth and positive transition.
-Helping seniors move is a daunting task and sometimes you, the helper, need a little help as well.
+Therefore, we have designed this moving guide with seniors in mind which, if followed, will ensure a smooth and positive transition.
+Helping seniors move is a daunting task, and sometimes you, the helper, need a little help as well.
 Our Midtown Toronto movers will be more than happy to help you and your beloved family member have a bit of an easier experience.

 Things you need to know when helping seniors move

 Selecting a senior living community for your aging loved one is not an easy task.
 There are many things you should take into consideration.
 You should involve them in this step as well.
 If they say that they don’t like something about it, look for more options.
-Some of the most important factors you should look into when choosing their new home are:
+Understand their current and future healthcare requirements.
+If they require regular medical assistance, an assisted living facility might be the best option.
+Or, if they’re relatively healthy but need help with daily activities, they might be more suited to a senior living community.
+Lastly, if they have severe health conditions, they may need a nursing home.
+Some of the most important factors you should look into when choosing your new home are:

 - level of care